planetlearning/planetlearning.github.io/pages/manual/planet.md

 ![Test creation](images/courses-test.png)

-Upon clicking the "Add Question" button, you will find there are four types of questions based on two categories Text and Multiple Choice:
+Upon clicking the "Add Question" button, you will find there are four types of questions based on two categories __Text__ and __Multiple Choice__:
 * Text - Simply fill out the question detail or query for this type of question.
 The test taker will automatically get a textbox for filling out his or her answer.
 	* Short answer
 	* Long answer